Updated June 15, 2023

-Difference Between Java Heap vs Stack
+Difference Between Java Heap and Stack

-Key Difference Between Java Heap vs Stack
+Key Difference Between Java Heap and Stack

 - Heap is more complex as sometimes it cannot know whether memory gets occupied or free.
 In a stack, it is simple and easy.

 Following is the comparison table between Java heap vs stack:

 |Basis of Comparison||Java Heap||Stack|

 |Size||Java Heap memory size is more than a stack.||Stack size is less as compared to Java heap.|